Mattioli Woods Welford Road is a cashless stadium. Once you have entered the stadium, card and contactless payments is the only method of payment.

 The Tigers ticket office is located in The Robin Hood Stand, and is open from 9am on match days.

 Ticket collection point

-The ticket collection point is situated on The Holland & Barrett Stand plaza and is open two hours prior to kick off (up until this time you can collect your tickets from the Ticket Office in The Robin Hood Stand).
+The ticket collection point is situated on the North Stand plaza and is open two hours prior to kick off (up until this time you can collect your tickets from the Ticket Office in The Robin Hood Stand).

 Turnstiles open 90 minutes before kick-off.

-The Final Whistle bar in The Holland & Barrett Stand is open 3 hours before kick-off and can be accessed from outside the stadium by anyone for food, drink and toilets.
+The Final Whistle bar in the North Stand is open 3 hours before kick-off and can be accessed from outside the stadium by anyone for food, drink and toilets.
 Bars and snack food outlets are open inside the ground in all stands from 90 minutes prior to kick-off, serving a selection of foods including pizza, curry and hot dogs, and brands Domino’s Pizza, Frank’s New York Street Dogs and The Pie Factory.
 There are also a selection of food units outside on the Plaza which open 3 hrs prior to kick-off.
 Mattioli Woods Welford Road is a cashless stadium.
 Once you have entered the stadium, card and contactless payments is the only method of payment.

 Matchday mascot ballot

-Whether it's your first time or your 100th time, another great perk of our JTC Membership is the free to enter matchday mascot ballot in the JTC Area every matchday.
-Alternatively if your little one is too young to be a mascot they can enter a ballot to be one of the Tigers Cubs that get to run on the pitch with Welford.
+Whether it's your first time or your 100th time, another great perk of our JTC Membership is your chance to be a matchday mascot.
+Alternatively if your little one is too young to be a mascot they have the opportunity to be one of the Tigers Cubs that get to run on the pitch with Welford.

 Big screen messages

 If there is something extra special that you want to say to someone on the day, why not put it in lights.
 To book please phone the ticket office on 0116 319 8888 (option 2), or email [email protected] Please note that there is a charge of £20 for a scoreboard message and requests for match day messages close at mid-day the day prior to each game.